top of page

 You might be in the fortunate position of having enough clients in your small business.
 You're enjoying the feeling of consistently being able to serve your clients and the revenue and profit to show for it.
 You want to keep it that way!

-You don't want to wake up in a few months and realize you've delivered what you promised but don't have warm leads in the pipeline so you don't know how you'll reach the income you were previously achieving.
+You don't want to wake up in a few months and realize you've delivered what you promised but don't have warm leads in the pipeline so you don't know how you'll maintain your current income level.

-When your client roster is full and your revenue is stable, it's natural for marketing to simply not feel like a priority.
+With a full client roster and stable revenue, it's natural for marketing to simply not feel like a priority.
 But here’s the thing: the best time to keep working on your marketing is before you need it.
 In other words, when you have a full (or nearly full) roster of clients is the best time to build relationships with your next round of clients.

 I don't want you to fall into what I call the Reactive Marketing Loop, where you only market your business when you don't have clients, thus causing increased stress and inconsistent income.